-The lacking wind variability in the horizontal is about 0.5 ms-1 in standard deviation over 50 km [RD9], while the lacking wind variability in the vertical is about 2 ms-1 in standard deviation and much larger [RD7].
+The lacking wind variability in the horizontal is about 0.5 ms-1in standard deviation over 50 km [RD9], while the lacking wind variability in the vertical is about 2 ms-1in standard deviation and much larger [RD7].
+Horizontal wind variability has thus not been simulated here, since its contribution is relatively small, while this would make the simulation program much more complicated.